 Rigorous and Laboratory Tested

-Many meth-testing suppliers employ inadequately trained, inexperienced staff using basic in-field testing kits or hand-held devices.
+Many Meth-testing suppliers employ inadequately trained, inexperienced staff using basic in-field testing kits or hand-held devices.
 This is of course cheaper.
 And hand-held devices do give instant results.

-The problem with both methods is they do not meet Government guidelines.
+The problem with both methods is they do not meet Government guidelines (NZS8510:2017).
 So, in a tenancy tribunal or other court case, they would not stand up to scrutiny.
 In-field kits, for example, have issues with external variabilities and sensitivity that can give false positives and false negatives.
 Yet this is the means of testing used by many suppliers in the field.

-Step 1: Composite Testing
+Step 1: Field Composite Testing

 Samples are analysed at the laboratory, with a result and debrief usually available within three to four working days.

-Step 2: Room-by-Room Testing
+Step 2: Individual Room Testing

-We then test each area of the room, meticulously mapping as we go, to identify areas specifically in need of attention.
 This can save substantial sums, as even with reasonably high levels of contamination, we can usually advise on how to reduce it below Government guidelines, without removing walls.

 As you can see, it’s an approach that is not only more accurate and more robust.
 It’s often the most cost effective.